RMHogervorst/science/README.md

 # science
-handy scripts, documents and other stuff
+handy scripts, documents and other stuff.